ConRoXP/artificial_intelligence/README.md

 • Genetic Algorithms
 • Applications

+# Assignment 1
-To pass this course I needed to submit two assignments.
-The first one was to solve a "robot vacuum" problem using Depth First Search and Breadth First Search algorithms and a heuristic algorithm of my choice.
-The second assignment was a literature review regarding a topic of choice in the field of AI.
+Solving a "robot vacuum" problem using Depth First Search and Breadth First Search algorithms and a heuristic algorithm of my choice.

+# Assignment 2
+Literature review regarding a topic of choice in the field of AI.